kingdrakaer/portfolio/README.md

 # portfolio
-Here is a portfolio of some of my Data Science, IoT, and other CS projects
+Here is a portfolio of some of my Data Science, IoT, and other CS/CAD projects

 Please see the associated branches for each of the related projects :)